Last Updated on July 10, 2023

 - A limited selection of supported cryptocurrencies

 Wealthsimple has been a widely popular robo-advisor and portfolio management brand on the Canadian business scene since 2014.
-As part of the trading package, Wealthsimple also delivers an online brokerage platform for trading ETFs and stocks.
-Recently, the company expanded its scope of trading opportunities by launching Wealthsimple Crypto through the same web interface.
+Originally, Wealthsimple was an online brokerage platform for trading ETFs and stocks.
+Recently, however, the company expanded its scope of trading opportunities by launching Wealthsimple Crypto through the same web interface.

 Wealthsimple Crypto allows you to buy and sell 16 cryptocurrencies using CAD in a fast and convenient manner.
 The platform features easy navigation and you can start trading without a deposit minimum.
 You can easily transfer funds from other Wealthsimple accounts or deposit them directly through your bank account via EFT (electronic fund transfer).
 Deposits, as well as withdrawals, are free of charge.
 However, Wealthsimple Crypto incurs a variable spread fee that ranges from 1.5%-2% per single transaction.